Frequently asked questions

 Prisma is an online private school, so you are not technically homeschooling in most areas when you enroll in Prisma.
 Because K-12 education is regulated at the state (and even local school district) level, we aren’t able to provide a singular response for what notification you may be required to provide or what steps you may need to take where you live.
 We’ve found that the majority of US states simply require a family to formally withdraw their child from public school—typically by filling out a form that can be obtained either online and/or at your local public school where you state the reason for not attending public school as attending private school instead.

-You can also read about homeschooling in your state here or in your country (if located outside of the US) here.
+You can also read about homeschooling in your US state here or in your country here.

 +